FranzKafkaYu/goLearning/README.md

 # goLearning
-This is some excerises when I learning go.Just riding forward and nerver lookback.
+These are some excerises when I learning go.Just riding forward and nerver lookback.